Replication and sharding are easy to confuse because they both sound like 'data scaling,' even though they remove very different limits.

 Use consistent hashing and virtual nodes to reduce migration volume when node count changes.

-Mitigate hot shards with adaptive partitioning, write buffering, workload-key routing, and temporal split.
+Prepare for hot shards with adaptive partitioning, write buffering, time-based split, and more precise routing keys.

-Run backfill and migrations through throttled pipelines with checksum verification.
+Run backfill and data migration through throttled background pipelines with checksum verification and a safe resume point.

 Cost Optimization & FinOps

-RPO/RTO are defined per data class and failure scenario.
+RPO and RTO are defined for each data class and each failure scenario.

 There is a shard-key evolution plan for product growth and changing access patterns.

-Replication, failover, and rebalancing are validated regularly through game days.
+Replication, failover, and rebalancing are rehearsed regularly through planned failure scenarios.

-Common anti-pattern: picking shard key for the current feature set without an evolution plan.
+Common mistake: choosing a shard key only for today’s query mix without an evolution plan.

 References